I grew up attending a Mennonite church in Lancaster, Pennsylvania.

 In the 1500s, the Catholic Church was the law throughout most of Europe.
 What they said was true, especially if you were an unwashed, uneducated, illiterate peasant working the fields so your betters could grow fat on the bounties of your labors.

 Economic commentary aside, the Church was first majorly challenged by a particularly strong-willed German named Martin Luther, famous for nailing his 95 Thesis to the doors of a cathedral.

 Martin’s Thesis laid out 95 different ways the church should improve to benefit society.

-It turns out that a lot of commoners agreed, and soon Martin had his following of Lutherans.
+It turns out that a lot of commoners agreed, and soon Martin had his following of Lutherans, the first Protestants.

-About the same time, another German named Menno Simons — a Catholic priest, actually — became disillusioned with the priesthood.
+About the same time, a Dutch priest named Menno Simons became disillusioned with the Catholic priesthood.

-Then, in 1535, Simons’s brother Pieter was killed by a group of militant Catholics.
-Pieter belonged to a group of Anabaptists — radicals who argued baptism was a choice to be made in adulthood, as opposed to ceremony to be had at birth — who had attacked and taken a monastery.
+Then, in 1535, Simons’s brother Pietr was killed by a group of militant Catholics.
+Pietr belonged to a group of Anabaptists — radicals who argued baptism was a choice to be made in adulthood, as opposed to ceremony to be had at birth — who had attacked and taken a monastery.

-In true Catholic fashion, the militants killed all of the Anabaptists, including Pieter.
+The Catholic retaliation militants killed almost all of the Anabaptists, including Pieter.